judebantony/cicd-github-action-example/README.md

 ![codeql](./doc/codeql.png)

 ### 5) AppScan CodeSweep - SAST ###
+[HCL AppScan CodeSweep](https://www.hcltechsw.com/appscan/codesweep) is a free to use security tool, designed for beginners and professionals alike, who need a quick, simple, and platform friendly program.

 Use the [AppScan CodeSweep](https://www.hcltechsw.com/appscan/codesweep) for SAST scan and upload the result to [github security](https://github.com/security) tab using sairf [OWASP](https://owasp.org/www-community/Source_Code_Analysis_Tools) format